-Below you will find the details about eligibility requirements, selection criteria, and tuition fees.
-For information on how to apply and what documents you need to submit, check the application guide.
-For this programme, besides the general supporting documents that you need to submit at universityadmissions.se, you also need to submit two programme-specific documents: 1. a statement of purpose; 2. a digital portfolio of 1-5 items.
-You can also submit these two programme-specific documents via email to the Department of Game Design: firstname.lastname@example.org.
+Below you will find details about eligibility requirements, selection criteria and tuition fees.
+For information on how to apply and what general documents you need to submit, check the application guide.
+Besides the general supporting documents, you also need to submit two programme-specific documents: 1. a statement of purpose (1 page); 2. a digital portfolio of 1-5 items.
+All documents should be submitted on universityadmissions.se toghether with your application.